Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

         <HP-having ghost>:{ //A ghost with HP (for example a gold ghost).
             health:X, //Health at spawn.
-            loot:{ //Loot this ghost drops upon defeat. drop_at_0:1b, //When set, spawns the loot the moment health drops to 0, otherwise spawns it the moment the ghost is reeled in.
-Default = 0b.
+            loot:{ //Loot this ghost drops upon defeat. drop_at_0:{ //Spawns the provided loot contents the moment health drops to 0, the other loot contents spawn the moment the ghost is captured.
+Mansions can modify this loot with their "loot_chances_ghost" function.
+                    //See loot documentation for other variables.
+                }
                 //See loot documentation for other variables.
             },
             speed:X, //The movement speed of the ghost.